 5. Complement your photography with videos or GIFs

-We’ve long championed how product photography can make or break any ecommerce site, but it’s important to remember that visuals aren’t just limited to photography, and effectively using visuals isn’t just about the aesthetics.
-Great photography, GIFs, and videos all keep your customers’ questions and concerns in mind and help them make a more informed decision.
+We’ve long championed how product photography can make or break any ecommerce site, but it’s important to remember that visuals aren’t just limited to photography, and effectively using visuals isn’t just about the aesthetics; great photography, GIFs, and videos all keep your customers questions and concerns in mind and help them make a more informed decision.

 Videos and animated photos don’t need to be lengthy or complicated, either.
-Just look at how KeySmart uses a simple animated GIF, with no audio, to show off its product in ways a still image or a set of images can’t quite match.
+Just look at how KeySmart uses a simple animated GIF, with no audio, to show off their product in ways a still image or a set of images can’t quite match.

 If your customers were buying this product in person, what would they closely examine?
 What would they want to see and compare?
 Online stores can bridge the gap by correctly using visuals to show customers what they’d naturally look out for when buying the product in person.